eslawski/frontend-interviews/my_lil_jstor/README.md

 Success Criteria:
 * Users are able to see Coloring Book details again

+### Browse

+We need a browse page so all our lil' JSTOR users can see the various coloring books on the site.

+Success Criteria
+* Users can see all the coloring books we have available to read
+* Users can see the image, title and description for each book
+* Clicking on a book image or title will go to the book details page

 ### Likes

 We want the ability for users to give feedback about the title by posting a "Like" to a book.